 The process of healing varies from one woman to another.
 The deeper the cut, the longer the recovery procedure is expected to be.
-A tear of first-degree means more skin is involved than muscles, and you may not even need stitches.
+A tear of the first-degree means more skin is involved than muscles, and you may not even need stitches.
 First-degree tears are known to cause a minimum amount of discomfort, as they tend to heal quickly.

 When it is a second-degree tear, then both muscle and skin are involved.
-This requires stitches, and would need a couple of weeks to heal.
+This requires stitches and would need a couple of weeks to heal.
 During this time, the stitches dry out, and some women experience pain for a few days, whereas for others it may stretch to months as well.

 If it’s a third or fourth-degree laceration, deeper sutures are required, and the pain could stretch to more than a month.
 Any individual could experience these tears, but chances will increase if you have had an episiotomy.
 After a few days of birth, you are likely to experience difficulty in bowel movements or urinating.
 There could be chances of an increase in passing motion and gas, which could prevail for several months.

 - Your doctor or healthcare service provider is going to provide you with detailed inputs on how to take care of yourself.
-The onus of treatment mechanisms is centered around postpartum perineal pain relief.
+The onus of treatment mechanisms is centred around postpartum perineal pain relief.

 - Immediately after the birth of the baby, an ice pack needs to be applied with a smooth covering over the perineum.
 That is a primary requirement, and your nurse will provide you with one.
 This is going to reduce the discomfort along with swelling.
 Over a period of the next 12 days, apply a single ice pack each day.

-- Acetaminophen or Ibuprofen can reduce the pain.
+- Acetaminophen or Ibuprofen can reduce pain.
 If you are breastfeeding, it is better to avoid aspirin.
 When you experience an unexpected tear, a pain medication prescription may be advocated.

 - Change the sanitary pad frequently during the day.

-- A squirt bottle is generally provided by your hospital whereby you can spray warm-hot water on your perineum.
+- A squirt bottle is generally provided by your hospital, whereby you can spray warm-hot water on your perineum.
 This water has a soothing impact, and it does not burn much once contact is established with your skin.

 - The wound should be exposed to air as much as possible.